ThorbenJensen/pygon/README.md

 **Pygon** is a python script that detects common English jargon in your text files.
 It gives you siggestions to write better.

-So far, it works with txt files.
+So far, it works with text files only.
 If you want to check your Office files, e.g. .DOC, copy and paste to .txt first.

 Installation